Nipsuli/synnytyssairaala-haku/README.md

 - Frontend served with
   [Cloudflare Workers](https://developers.cloudflare.com/workers/)

+I know, could have done this easier, but that was not the main point 😅

 Run locally with `./watch`, requires google api with maps api enabled as `GOOGLE_API_KEY` env variable.